prabuj1611/ad688-sp25-lab01/README.md

 Description:

-This repository was created as part of a lab exercise to practice Git and GitHub usage.
+This repository was created as part of a lab exercise Introduction to Version Control to practice Git and GitHub usage.
 This Lab 01 demonstrates key tasks including Git installation, SSH key configuration, and README updates.

 Contents: